 The Innovators Series

-Adam Dong, Oneflare Co-founder and CEO
+The Innovation Process: Adam Dong, Oneflare Co-founder and CEO

 Adam Dong’s quest to renovate his new home proves the power of the adage that necessity is the mother of invention.
+And that therefore necessity is key to encouraging the innovation process.

 And his experience using a Lean Start-up approach since founding Oneflare—a one-stop shop for tradies—is instructive for anyone making decisions about corporate innovation.
 Lean Start-up is a toolkit that speeds products to market by experimenting and working closely with customers to integrate what they want into subsequent versions.